Land Acknowledgment

 Learn More & Take Action

-There are many ways to celebrate and honor the region’s Indigenous Peoples aside from land acknowledgment.
-Visiting the California State Indian Museum (Historic State Park) is a great interactive way to learn more about the pre-colonial livelihood of Californian Indigenous Peoples.
-Not only can you observe the various cultural items, but the park’s website also offers programs that help the community reconnect to nature and teach the importance of environmental sustainability and care.
+Visiting the California State Indian Museum (Historic State Park) is another interactive way to learn more about the pre-colonial livelihood of Californian Indigenous Peoples.
+Not only can you observe various cultural items, but the park’s website also offers programs that teach the importance of environmental sustainability and care.

 Additional Resources